DiptoSarkar182/twitter_like_app/README.md

-# Book Face
+# Twitter Like App

 ## Introduction

 This is a simple Rails application developed as a coding assessment for ROR Intern position at [PlanetSpark](https://www.planetspark.in/).
-This applications is about Twitter-like (text-post) app built with Rails.
+This is a basic twitter clone app.
 ## Live Demo

 You can see a live version of the app [here](https://twitter-like-app.onrender.com).